eXept Software AG Logo

 If the receiver is currently suspended it is resumed.

-Notice, that the process will only perform the block immediately,
+NOTE: the process (i.e. the receiver) will only perform the block immediately,

-IFF its priority is higher than the current processes priority.
+IFF its priority is higher than the priority of the currently running process.

 Otherwise, it will remain suspended, until its time comes.